pe-st/garmin-connect-export/README.md

                         your Garmin Connect password (otherwise, you will be prompted)
   -c [COUNT], --count [COUNT]
-                        number of recent activities to download, or 'all' (default: 1)
+                        number of recent activities to download, 'new' or 'all' (default: 1)
   -f [{gpx,tcx,original,json}], --format [{gpx,tcx,original,json}]
                         export format; can be 'gpx', 'tcx', 'original' or